Emergent Universe as an interaction in the dark sector: Constrains on the parameters of the model

-For our analysis we will consider a set of measurements for Hubble parameter $H(z)$ at different redshifts \cite{Stern} \cite{Verde} \cite{Moresco} \cite{Busca} \cite{Zhang} \cite{Blake} \cite{Chuang}.
-We find a qualitative estimation of the cosmological parameters for the models with $r=1/2$ and $r=1/3$ described above.
+A set of measurements for Hubble parameter $H(z)$ at different redshifts \cite{Stern} \cite{Verde} \cite{Moresco} \cite{Busca} \cite{Zhang} \cite{Blake} \cite{Chuang} will be considered in the following.
+A qualitative estimation of the cosmological parameters for the models with $r=1/2$ and $r=1/3$ described above is found.
 The values of the function $H(z)$ are directly obtained from the cosmological observations, so this function plays a fundamental role in understanding the properties of the dark sector.
 The bibliography \cite{W-7}, \cite{WMAP9}, \cite{Ratra} shows $H_{obs}$ for different redshifts with the corresponding 1$\sigma$ uncertainties.
 The probability distribution for the $\theta$-parameters, for each model, is $P(\theta)=\aleph\exp^{-\chi^2(\theta)/2}$ \cite{Press}, being $\aleph$ a normalization constant.
 In order to obtain the parameters of the models we first minimized a chi-square function $\chi^2$ defined as \be \chi^2(\theta)=\sum^{N=29}_{i=1}\frac{[H(\theta;z_i)-H_{obs}(z_i)]^2}{\sigma^2(z_i)}, \ee where $H_{obs}(z_i)$ and $H(\theta,z_i)$ are the observed and observational values of the Hubble parameter $H(z)$ at different redshifts $z_i$ and $\sigma(z_i)$ is the corresponding 1$\sigma$ error.
 The Hubble function $H(\theta,z_i)$ is (\ref{H2}) evaluated at $z_i$, for both models, with $r=1/2$ and $r=1/3$ respectively.
 The variable $\chi^2$ is a random variable that depends on $N=29$, the number of the data, and its probability distribution is a $\chi^2$ distribution for $N-n$ degrees of freedom, with $n=2$, where $n$ is the number of parameters.
-The $\chi^2$ function reaches its minimum value at the best fit value $\theta_c$ and the fit is good when $\chi^{2}_{min}(\theta_c)/(N-n)\leq1$ \cite{Press}.
+The $\chi^2$ function reaches its minimum value at the best fit value $\theta_c$ and the fit is good when $\chi^{2}_{min}(\theta_c)/(N-n)$ is close to one \cite{Press}.
 For a given pair $(\theta_1,\theta_2)$ of independent parameters, fixing the other ones, the confidence levels (C.L.) $1\sigma$ $(68.3\%)$ or $2\sigma$ $(95.4\%)$ will satisfy $\chi^2(\theta)-\chi^{2}_{min}(\theta_c)\leq2.30$ or $\chi^2(\theta)-\chi^{2}_{min}(\theta_c)\leq6.17$ respectively.